telerik/fiddler-everywhere-docs/user-guide/settings/https.md

     * The **Ignore server certificate errors** checkbox is active (with a tick), but the ignore list is left blank&mdash;Fiddler will automatically ignore all server certificate errors.

     * The **Ignore server certificate errors** checkbox is active (with a tick), and the ignore list is populated with specific endpoints&mdash;Fiddler will ignore only server certificate errors for the listed endpoints.
-Note that adding endpoints to the ignore list will work only for new connections.
+Adding endpoints to the ignore list works only for new connections.

     * The **Ignore server certificate errors** checkbox is inactive (no tick)&mdash;Fiddler won't ignore server certificate errors, and upon hitting one, will present a special Fiddler's page that informs the user about the insecure connection.
 The custom Fiddler's page also provides a quick link to add the specific endpoint to the ignore list.

 - **Advanced Settings**&mdash;A drop-down menu that provides the following additional options related to the Fiddler root CA (certificate authority):

+    - **Trust Fiddler CA in the Machine Store**&mdash;Installs and trusts the Fiddler CA in the **machine store** of the operating system certificate manager.
+The option is available only on [Windows]({% slug first_steps_windows %}#start-system-capturing).

-    - **Export Root Certificate**&mdash;A drop-down menu to select a format and export the Fiddler root CA to the operating system **Desktop** folder.
+    - **Export Fiddler CA**&mdash;A drop-down menu to select a format and export the Fiddler root CA to the operating system **Desktop** folder.
 Some operating systems do not have a default folder named **Desktop**.
 In such cases, you must create this folder (`~/Desktop` for macOS and Linux distributions) to export the certificate successfully.
 Fiddler Everywhere provides options to export the following formats:
-        * **Export Root Certificate(DER/Binary format)**&mdash;Exports the Fiddler Everywhere trust certificate in binary format as `Fiddler_Root_Certificate_Authority.crt`.
+        * **Export Fiddler CA(DER/Binary format)**&mdash;Exports the Fiddler Everywhere CA in binary format as `Fiddler_Root_Certificate_Authority.crt`.
-        * **Export Root Certificate(PEM/ASCII format)**&mdash;Exports the Fiddler Everywhere trust certificate in ASCII format as `Fiddler_Root_Certificate_Authority.pem`.
+        * **Export Fiddler CA(PEM/ASCII format)**&mdash;Exports the Fiddler Everywhere CA in ASCII format as `Fiddler_Root_Certificate_Authority.pem`.
-        * **Export Root Certificate(PKCS 12 format)**&mdash;Exports the Fiddler Everywhere trust certificate in PKCS 12 format as `Fiddler_Root_Certificate_Authority.p12`.
+        * **Export Fiddler CA(PKCS 12 format)**&mdash;Exports the Fiddler Everywhere CA in PKCS 12 format as `Fiddler_Root_Certificate_Authority.p12`.

-    - **Reset Root Certificate**&mdash;Click the button to remove the currently trusted root certificate, generate a new one, and trust it.
+    - **Reset Fiddler CA**&mdash;Click the button to remove the currently trusted CA, generate a new one, and trust it.

-    - **Remove Root Certificate**&mdash;Click the button to remove the currently trusted root certificate from the OS certificate store.
+    - **Remove Fiddler CA**&mdash;Click the button to remove the currently trusted CA from the OS certificate store.
 As a result, the capturing of HTTPS traffic will be disabled.

 The following figure displays the default settings of the **HTTPS** menu.